-In August 2021, APRA released the final version of prudential standard APS111 Capital Adequacy: Measurement of Capital, which came into effect on 1 January 2022.
-The most material change from the current APS111 is in relation to the treatment of capital investments for each banking and insurance subsidiary at Level 1 with the tangible component of the investment changing from a 400% risk weighting to:
+In October 2019, APRA released a discussion paper on draft revisions to the prudential standard APS111 Capital Adequacy: Measurement of Capital for consultation.
+The most material change from APRA's proposal is in relation to the treatment of capital investments for each banking and insurance subsidiary at Level 1 with the tangible component of the investment changing from a 400% risk weighting to:

-- a 250% risk weighting up to an amount equal to 10% of ANZ's net Level 1 Common Equity Tier 1 Capital; and - the remainder of the investment being treated as a Common Equity Tier 1 Capital Deduction.
+- a 250% risk weighting up to an amount equal to 10% of ANZ's net Level 1 Common Equity Tier 1 Capital; and - the remainder of the investment will be treated as a Common Equity Tier 1 Capital Deduction.